Recommended Event Propagation module

-The GUI application consumes all OS events such as keyboard, mouse, system, etc. In general, the application code tends to grow.
+A GUI application handles OS events such as keyboard, mouse, and system events.
+In general, application code tends to grow.
 Typically, the MVC (Model-View-Controller) pattern or its variants are useful for splitting the logic of a GUI application into modules.

-Model modules (letter M in the pattern name) must handle application data.
-Typically, the model code is the simplest part of the GUI application.
-For example, in a mind map editor, this code keeps the current contents of the mind map (nodes of tree, a selected node, etc.) and implements methods to change the content (insert a new node, add a new letter to node, etc).
+The Model (the "M" in the pattern name) stores application data.
+The Model is usually the simplest part of a GUI application.
+For example, in a mind map editor, this code keeps the current state of the mind map (tree nodes, the selected node, etc.) and provides methods to change the mind map (insert a new node, add a character to a node, etc.).

-View modules (V letter) should display the current state of the model to the user.
-For example, the View module in the mind map editor draws node text, borders, lines between nodes, cursor, etc. View modules can be complex because the graphic design style is a valuable part of a GUI application.
-But the core logic of View modules is simple - to display the current state of the model to the user.
+The View ("V") renders the model's current state to the user.
+For example, the View in a mind map editor renders node text, borders, lines between nodes, the cursor, etc. The core logic of the View is simple: display the model's current state to the user.

-If your application contains two or more controller modules, you must use additional rules to separate events between different application windows.
+If your application uses two or more window controllers, additional rules are required to separate events between different windows.

-For example, a mouse click can be handled by itself or by a child controller.
-The controller can get the child window rectangle from the child controller and compare it to the click point.
-If a mouse click occurs in a child window, the controller can pass the event to the child controller and ignore its own event handler.
+For example, a mouse click may be handled by the controller itself or by a child controller.
+The controller can get the child window rectangle from the child controller and compare it to the click coordinates.
+If the click occurs in a child window, the controller can pass the event to the child controller and skip its own event handler.

-The core of the module is the event channel between parent and child controller.
-The parent controller must create an eventlink.EventLink
+The core of the event-propagation module is the event channel between parent and child controllers.
+The parent controller creates an eventlink.EventLink:

 eventLink := eventlink.New()